krother/pandas_go_to_space/edit_columns/README.rst

 ---------------------------------------

 Simulate the ships' altitude over time with a resolution of one second.
-Start by creating the time as a column:
+Start by creating the time as a column.
+1000 seconds should be enough:

 .. code:: python

    import pandas as pd
    import numpy as np

-   seconds = np.arange(1500, dtype=np.int32)
+   seconds = np.arange(1000, dtype=np.int32)
    df = pd.DataFrame({'seconds': seconds})

 The dictionary format in the parentheses allows you to define a DataFrame with multiple columns as well.